restanse/HELLOCKER/README.md

 then

-pyinstaller lock.py
+pyinstaller -F lock.py

-go to the new dist folder then lock and find the lock.exe file there.
+go to the new dist folder then find the lock.exe file there.
 This is your build.